hanswillem/blender_batch_render_windows/README.md

 batch_file = 'P:/_blender_batch_render/batch_render.bat'
 ```

 Start Blender and install *add-on_batch_render_windows.py* as a Blender Add-on.
-After the Add-on is enabled a new tab called *Batch Render* should show up in the Tools region (toggled on and off with the shortcut 't').
+A new tab called *Batch Render* should show up in the Tools region (toggled on and off with the shortcut 't').

 ### Install instructions for use on multiple machines on a network